Força Sindical

 The Força Sindical (FS) is a trade union centre in Brazil.
 It was formed in 1991 by Luis Antônio Medeiros, a leader from the Confederação Geral dos Trabalhadores.
+It opposes the left-wing radicalism of the Central Única dos Trabalhadores in favor of a more pragmatic and less ideological approach.
+Politically it is associated with the centrist Solidarity party.

 The FS is affiliated with the International Trade Union Confederation.